 - The contents of the mix tape don't help her out much.

-- In Tales of Legendia, during a skit entitled "Girl Talk", Norma asks the sweet, beautiful and utterly clueless Grune about who her favourite boy in their party is.
-Grune thinks for a moment and answers that it must be Senel — to the horror of Chloe and Shirley, who both have strong romantic feelings for him — only to cheerfully continue that she also loves Will, and Moses, and Jay, and Giet.
+- In Tales of Legendia, during a skit entitled "Girl Talk", Norma asks the sugary sweet, utterly clueless, and flat out buxom and GORGEOUS Grune about who her favourite boy in their party is.
+Grune thinks for a moment and answers that it must be Senel—to the horror of Chloe and Shirley, who both have strong romantic feelings for him and are nowhere close to competition for Grune in the looks department—only to cheerfully continue that she also loves Will, and Moses, and Jay, and Giet.
+(And just so the joke fully carries to those that haven't played the game: Giet is a "dog"… or some kind of wolf… thing, anyway.)

 - Variation in Tales of Hearts.
 The Rival/Ace Chalcedny has just got done confessing to the woman he loves, and to cap it off, swears to bring her a world where she can smile.
 It's a fairly powerful scene… until the main character Shing steps up and declares, "We'll give you that world too!"
 The rest of the party drags Shing off as he protests, "It's better if everyone helps together, right?"